trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.2.8: Allows for flying in Zaralek Cavern.
 - v 1.2.7: Updated for 10.1.0.
 - v 1.2.6: Updated for 10.0.7.
 - v 1.2.5: Added an option to show info in chat log less often.